-The greater proportion of employees (50 percent) report less than one year of experience and bring home median pay of approximately $38K per year.
+Broken down by tenure, the largest share of D.C.
+Superior Court employees (50 percent) have less than one year of experience and earn approximately $38K annually on average.

 Tell us about your current job and your skillset, and we’ll let you know how much employers are paying in your area.